ceneezer/Tet-craft/README.md

 This Game/Simulator attempts to improve upon minecraft by using tetragrams.
 Intending to simulate mollecular bonding of FeO4, Magnitite, likely responcible for the complexity we call life.
 But gamified....
 Tech-tree/Adventure/Translation needing further implementation.
 These Kleinverses are ever complexifying - eventually they will live!

 V2.0 Was a solid foundation, V2.1 Optimized it, allowing for over 5K tets on an old machine.
-(16G no video card 6 core - min requirements probably a 386 or so?)
+(16G no video card 6 core - min requirements probably a 386 or so? maybe even a 286 if you can replace python or transcribe to BASIC/Assembly :D)

 You can Chat remotely with friends through unlimited, unrestricted (unsecured) WAN connectivity and grow your universe from three basic facts into infinite complexity.

-The environment is a 4 or Tetra-Sphere, which maps a klien bottles topology, in which top and bottom link through left and right to create the illusion of a circle.
+The environment is a 4 or Tetra-Sphere, which maps a Klien bottles topology, in which top and bottom link through left and right to create the illusion of a circle.
 Behind you is you, in the past, blue-shifted or red-shifted as you scale time - infinitly ahead is a singularity, growing and shrinnking likewise.

-Each new fact, misunderstood, creates a ner star.
+In these Kleinverses, each new fact misunderstood creates a ner star.

 As I understand it, the edge of the observable universe is an event horizon, and we are being pulled towards it's center - infinitly far away in the future (it never forms) "spagetifying" though of course not really - only shrinking, everything else shrinking with us.
 Outside the event horizon, is hyperspacially linked to this center, that never quite forms - it only allows us to experience time and seperation.